-The Republic of North Macedonia has signed investment protection treaties with the following countries: Albania, Austria, Belgium, Bosnia, Bulgaria, China, Croatia, Czech Republic, People’s Republic of Korea, Finland, France, Germany, Hungary, India, Italy, Malaysia, Netherlands, Poland, Romania, Russia, Serbia, Slovenia, Spain, Sweden, Switzerland, Turkey, and Ukraine.
+The Republic of North Macedonia has signed investment protection treaties with the following countries: Albania, Austria, Azerbaijan, Belgium, Belarus, Bosnia, Bulgaria, China, Croatia, Czech Republic, Denmark, People’s Republic of Korea, Finland, France, Germany, Hungary, India, Italy, Iran, Kazakhstan, Kosovo, Kuwait, Luxemburg, Lithuania, Malaysia, Montenegro, Morocco, Netherlands, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and Vietnam.

 The Republic of North Macedonia has signed agreements for the avoidance of double taxation with the following countries: Austria, Albania, Belgium, Belarus, Bulgaria, Great Britain, Germany, Denmark, Egypt, Estonia, Iran, Ireland, Italy, Qatar, China, Kosovo, Kuwait, Latvia, Lithuania, Morocco, Moldova, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Taiwan, Turkey, Ukraine, Hungary, Finland, France, Netherlands, Croatia, Czech, Switzerland, Sweden, Spain, Serbia, Montenegro.

 The international sources of the Macedonian Arbitrary Law include bilateral and multilateral conventions, which North Macedonia has signed or inherited from former Yugoslavia based on succession.